 Turkish food has always tantalised me, Ive had a few dishes that promised so much, but finding good Turkish restaurants is difficult in the UK and I have resorted to educating and cooking them myself at home.
 Isn’t that always the best way anyway!
 I much prefer a home cooked meal, prepared with love than something bought.
 I am not a good diner out-er, I rarely have a good time and seem perpetually let down by the food.
 This maybe due to the fact that I live in the sticks in Wales and in Spain, in the big cities, where cultures merge and intermingle, things are a very different story.

-Thing is, I’ve always been more fond of food from further afield that Europe (is Turkey now a part of the ever expanding ‘Europe’, I hope not!?), maybe its the exotic element and imagery of new and distant horizons.
+Thing is, I’ve always been more fond of food from further afield that Europe (is Turkey now a part of the ever expanding ‘Europe’!?), maybe its the exotic element and imagery of new and distant horizons.
 Turkish cuisine has such bold flavours and is normally pretty simple to get together, focusing on super fresh produce and a constant flow of awesome yoghurt!

 A wonderful dish this ‘Imam Bayeldi’ of Turkish origin, bursting with flavour and delicious texture.
 You’ve probably made something like this in the past, but its nice to get a specific origin to things, I love the heritage and tradition attached to dishes, the stories and legends behind them.